Rail transport in Australia: Iron ore

-Five isolated heavy duty railways for the cartage of iron ore in the Pilbara region of Western Australia have always been private concerns operated as part of the production line between mine and port, initially commencing in 1966 with Goldsworthy Mining Associates' Goldsworthy railway, and recently in 2008 with Fortescue Metals Group's Fortescue railway and in 2015 with Roy Hill Holdings' Roy Hill railway.
+Five isolated heavy duty railways for the cartage of iron ore in the Pilbara region of Western Australia have always been private concerns operated as part of the production line between mine and port, initially commencing in 1966 with Goldsworthy Mining Associates' Goldsworthy railway line, and recently in 2008 with Fortescue's Fortescue railway line and in 2015 with Roy Hill Holdings' Roy Hill railway line.
 These lines are continually optimising axle loads (currently the heaviest in the world) and train lengths, that have pushed the limit of the wheel to rail interface and led to much useful research of value to railways worldwide.
 An open access sixth standard gauge iron ore network was proposed to the Oakajee Port in the Mid-West region to the south of the Pilbara but the project is currently on hold pending a viable business case.

 High-speed rail

 Medium-speed passenger services

 Several medium-speed rail services operate on existing track that has been upgraded to accommodate faster services and/or tilting technology.
 Some of these services use high-speed capable rolling stock.